 The problem facing every purist who favours more of a classic style however is the somewhat inevitable conflict which develops when you take into account contemporary and ultra modern styling which is dominating the interior design showrooms at the moment.
 It may appear to be a bit counter-intuitive, but there’s this inexplicable meeting point between classic interior design styling and ultra-modern or contemporary.
 There’s also a very fine line between getting it right and getting it horribly wrong, but if you get it right your interior spaces will project an appearance which is both timeless and contemporary.

 Try stamping your very own design-preference DNA all over your interior decor arrangements and it becomes even more of a challenging job.
 It’s definitely not impossible however and it’s actually as simple as applying just one trick — one trick which has everything to do with lighting.
+This can be achieved simply by looking up sample designs online for the kind of space you want and then ordering your desired pieces of furniture from various interior design shops online.

 Contemporary Accents Meet Classic Focal Points